tiagohcorreia/LAPR2/docs/sprintB/US02/Readme.md

-# US 006 - To create a Task
+# US2 - PUBLISH ANY ANNOUNCEMENT ON THE SYSTEM

 [Requirements Engineering](01.requirements-engineering/Requirements-Engineering.md)